WEDDING PLANNING SUPER GUIDE

 all you need to know about planning a Manor House wedding in the UK

 Hey!
 So lovely to see you here on my page.
-I'm assuming you landed here because you are getting married, and are looking for some guidance on where to start.
+I'm assuming you landed here because you are getting married?
+Congratulations!
+This must be such an exciting time?!
+It can also get a little bit too much especially at the beginning.

 Please share this with anyone you know that's soon to be or recently engaged!